 7 Things You Always Wanted to Know About Being on TV in the Food World

 We spoke to BAFTA winning TV Series Producer and Development Exec Antonia Lloyd who is always on the hunt for new TV talents that could launch the next big food format.
-Antonia has produced BBC One’s MasterChef, Britain’s Best Home Cook, and Channel 4’s brand new series Beat the Chef – hosted by Andi Oliver due out in May 2019.
+Antonia has produced BBC One’s MasterChef, Britain’s Best Home Cook, and Channel 4’s brand new series Beat the Chef – hosted by Andi Oliver due out from 27th May 2019.
 Here she helps to unpack the process of getting on TV, so you can decide whether it is something you might like to pursue.